Commentary Module Creation

 Now we need to select what kind of module we want to make.

-Commentary Module - The format of this module is that each topic (chapter) in the module will correspond to a specific book, chapter, or verse in the Bible.
-There are no tree hierachies in this module type except book of the Bible, chapters, and verses.
+Commentary Module – The format of this module is that each topic (chapter) in the module will correspond to a specific book, chapter, or verse in the Bible.
+There are no tree hierarchies in this module type except the book of the Bible, chapters, and verses.

 Dictionary Module – This is a module type that has no hierarchies at all, and the entire set of topics are entries in a dictionary.
 The good thing about this module type is that if the titles of the topics (chapters) are Bible words, it can be used as a Bible Dictionary with the Bible Word Lookup function.

 General Book Module – This is the most “free form” module type, and it can have tree structure as involved and deep as you want.
 This module type is identified by “GBK” General BooK module.

 So in this class, we will want to select the Commentary Module option.
 This will create a blank commentary module, which will only accept a valid Bible reference for a topic.

 As you can see here I filled in the Abbreviation (which will appear in various places within the program, mostly in the selector bar so that you can identify it).
 It is best to keep the abbreviation down to 5 letters or less if you can.